flowdee/hearthstone-cards/README.txt

 > [Get PRO Version now!](http://coder.flowdee.de/hearthstone-cards-for-wordpress/)

 = How to display Hearthstone Cards =
-Please use e.g. [Druid of the Claw] to convert your card names within your WordPress pages or posts.
+Please use e.g. [Flamewaker] or [Flamewaker gold] to convert your card names within your WordPress pages or posts.

 Basically take care of using correct special character according to your selected language.